Nike Speed Clinic at the University of Houston

 You can expect a high demand on these limited first-come-first-serve camper spots, so please be sure to register early.

-Join us this summer at the Nike Speed Camp at the University of Houston and train with one of the top NCAA Division 1 Track & Field programs in history.
+Join us this January at the Nike Speed Clinic at the University of Houston and train with one of the top NCAA Division 1 Track & Field programs in history.

 Campers should expect to work hard at camp, but there will also be informative breakout sessions.